AriFordsham/GHCWiki/safe-haskell.md

   print2 x = do { print x; print x }
 ```

-## Module trust
+## Trusted modules

----

-**SLPJ comment.**  This section seems over-complicated.
-For one thing it appears to define two terms: "trustable" and "trusted", and I can't tell if they are the same or not.
-Second, the definitions seem over complicated.
-MOreover it mixes specification and implementation.
-Here's an alternative attempt:

-- A module is **trusted** iff it was compiled with `-XSafe` or `-XTrustworthy`.
-- A **trusted package** is one that is declared trusted by command-line flags (using the rules you give below).
-But a module in an untrusted package can still be a trusted module (see above).
-- A **safe import declaration** is one that

-  - Imports a **trusted module** module, or
-  - Imports a module from a **trusted package**
-- In a module compiled with `-XSafe`, you may use only **safe import declarations**
-- In module compiled with `-XTrustworthy`, any import declaration marked "`safe`" must be a **safe import declaration**.

-**End of SLPJ comment**

----

 Recall that a safe import of a module M fails unless M is trusted.
-M is trusted when two conditions hold:
+Whether or not M is trusted depends on the following factors:

-1. M was compiled with `-XSafe` or `-XTrustWorthy`, in which case we say M is *trustable*, and

-1. The modules on which M depends (transitively) for safety all reside in packages that the application trusts.
+- Which packages the user invoking the compiler trusts,

+- What modules M depends on, and

+- How M was compiled.

+To capture the intentions of a user compiling potentially untrusted code, we introduce a notion of **trusted package**.
+A trusted package is one that is declared trusted by command-line flags to the compiler.
+The user must manually ensure that code in trusted packages does not violate the safety goal; the compiler assumes that responsibility for the rest of the program.

+Next, we define a notion of a module's **trust dependency set**.
+The trust dependency set of module M consists of either a) the names and packages of all the modules that the user must manually verify to ensure M satisfies the safety goal, or b) the singleton set containing pseudo-module name `untrusted` in pseudo-package `_untrusted`. (`_untrusted` is never a trusted package, regardless of command-line options.)
+More specifically, the trust dependency set of module M is computed as follows:

+- If M was compiled with neither `-XSafe` nor `-XTrustworthy`, or, regardless of these options, if M contains the `{-# LANGUAGE Untrustworthy #-}` pragma, then M's trust dependency set consists solely of the `untrusted` pseudo-module.

+- *If M was compiled with `-XTrustworthy`*, then its trust dependency set includes M plus the union of the trust dependency sets of all modules M imports with the `safe` keyword.

+- *If M was compiled with `-XSafe` but not `-XTrustworthy`*, then its trust dependency set is the union of the trust dependency sets of all modules M imports.

+Finally, we say an imported module M is **trusted** when every module in M's trust dependency set resides in a trusted package.
+A safe import of module M fails unless M is trusted by this definition.

+### Implementation details

 Determining trust requires two modifications to the way GHC manages modules.
-First, the interface file format must change to record whether each module is trustable, and if so what its trust dependencies are.
+First, the interface file format must change to record each module's trust dependency set.
 Second, we need compiler options to specify which packages are trusted by an application.

-We therefore extend the interface file format to record for each module M whether or not M is trustable.
-If M is trustable, the interface file contains a list of *trust dependencies*, which are (package, module) pairs on which the current application depends for safety.
-The trust dependencies of a module are determined as follows:
+We therefore extend the interface file format to record the trust dependency set of each module.
+The set is represented as a list of *trust dependencies*, each of which is a (package, module) pair.

-- *If a module is compiled with `-XTrustworthy`*, then its trust dependencies always include itself, plus the union of trust dependencies of all modules imported with the `safe` keyword.

-- *If a module is compiled with `-XSafe` but not `-XTrustworthy`*, then its trust dependencies are the union of trust dependencies of all modules it imports.

-- If a module was compiled with neither `-XSafe` nor `-XTrustworthy`, or, regardless of these options, if a module contains a `{-# LANGUAGE Untrustworthy #-}` pragma, then the interface file marks the module as not trustable, so there are no trust dependencies.

 Currently, in any given run of the compiler, GHC classifies each package as either exposed or hidden.
 To incorporate trust, we add a second bit specifying whether each package is trusted or untrusted.
 This bit will be controllable by two new options to `ghc-pkg`, `trust` and `distrust`, which are analogous to `expose` and `hide`.

 On the command line, several new options control which packages are trusted: